Yupik peoples: Population

 The Yupʼik people are by far the most numerous of the various Alaska Native groups.
 They speak the Central Alaskan Yupʼik language, a member of the Eskaleut family of languages.

 As of the 2002 United States Census, the Yupik population in the United States numbered more than 24,000, of whom more than 22,000 lived in Alaska; the vast majority live in the 70 or so communities in the traditional Yupʼik territory of western and southwestern Alaska.
 United States census data for Yupik include 2,355 Sugpiat; there are also 1,700 Yupik living in Russia.
 According to 2019-based United States Census Bureau data, there are 700 Alaskan Natives in Seattle, many of whom are Inuit and Yupik; there are also almost 7,000 Yupik in the state of Washington.

 Etymology of name

 Yupʼik (plural Yupiit) comes from the Yupik word yuk meaning "person" plus the post-base -pik meaning "real" or "genuine".
-Thus, it literally means "real people."
+Thus, it literally means "real people".
 The ethnographic literature sometimes refers to the Yupʼik people or their language as Yuk or Yuit.
-In the Hooper Bay-Chevak and Nunivak dialects of Yupʼik, both the language and the people are known as Cupʼik.
+In the Hooper Bay–Chevak and Nunivak dialects of Yupʼik, both the language and the people are known as Cupʼik.

-The use of an apostrophe in the name "Yupʼik", compared to Siberian "Yupik", exemplifies the Central Alaskan Yupʼik's orthography, where "the apostrophe represents gemination [or lengthening] of the ‘pʼ sound".
+The use of an apostrophe in the name "Yupʼik", compared to Siberian "Yupik", exemplifies the Central Alaskan Yupʼik's orthography, where the apostrophe represents gemination [or lengthening] of the 'p' sound.

 The "person/people" (human being) in the Yupik and Inuit languages: